 Gerry Gaetz is President and CEO of Payments Canada.
 Since joining Payments Canada in 2013, he has been leading the transformation of the organization, including its enabling legislation, governance, internal capacity and business strategy, as well as the modernization of the Canadian payment system.

 Prior to Payments Canada, Mr. Gaetz held a number of executive roles at the Bank of Canada, including Chief of Currency, where he was responsible for Canada's new polymer banknote series, Chief of Banking Operations, where he led the redevelopment of the core banking system, and Chief of Corporate Services.

-Mr. Gaetz is a member of the International Council of Payment Association Chief Executives, a director of Fortress Paper, a publicly traded company, and a director of Landqart AG.
+Mr. Gaetz is a member of the International Council of Payment Association Chief Executives, a director of Fortress Global Enterprises, a publicly traded company, and a former director of Landqart AG.
 He is a former member of the Banknote Ethics Initiative Accreditation Council.
 He also co-led the flagship leadership program at the Gestalt International Study Center in Massachusetts for three years.
 Mr. Gaetz holds an MBA from the University of Ottawa and is a Chartered Professional Accountant.